Quran Vs Hadith :: did they reach us the same way (people

 Error 3)

-to believe this plural refers to a singular additional salat.
+us to believe this plural refers to a singular additional

-It is not possible to conclude this word can only refer to one
+salat.
+It is not possible to conclude this word can only

 Error 4)

-(proximities) refers to, i.e. claims "in this case, the end
+"zulafan" (proximities) refers to, i.e. claims "in this

-of the day".
-The ONLY reference point in the Arabic is
+case, the end of the day".
+The ONLY reference point in

 Error 5)

-of 30:18 is accurate and to back up his view cites other
+translation of 30:18 is accurate and to back up his view

-translations and a related word in Lane's Lexicon, NOT the
+cites other translations and a related word in Lane's

-actual verb in question.
-I thought The Quran was our
+Lexicon, NOT the actual verb in question.
+I thought The

-meanings of 'middle' or 'midmost, then the author may
+of 'literal' meanings of 'middle' or 'midmost, then

 examples of usage corroborating his taken meaning then